Geodan/pg2b3dm/README.md

 # pg2b3dm

 Tool for converting from PostGIS to b3dm tiles.
+This software is a partial port of py3dtiles (https://github.com/Oslandia/py3dtiles) for generating b3dm tiles.

+Differences to py3dtiles:

+- 2* performance improvement;

+- loading geometries in batches in memory instead of full datataset;

+- fixed glTF warnings;

+- add styling options.

+To run this tool there must be a PostGIS table available containing polyhedralsurface geometries.

 ## Command line options